Chirality and polarization of inertial antiferromagnetic resonances driven by spin-orbit torques: Analyses of polarization and handedness

-For both nutational and precessional modes, the polarization of all resonant modes matches that of the SOTs when the ellipticity of the drive is close to $1$ that is, when $1/r_n < J_y/J_x < r_n$ (nutation) or $1/r_p < J_y/J_x < r_p$ (precession).
-This corresponds to Region I in Figs. \ref{polarization}(c) and \ref{polarization}(d).
-In this regime, both $\mathbf{m}_1$ and $\mathbf{m}_2$ rotate righthandedly about the $+z$-axis for positive resonant frequencies, and lefthandedly for negative frequencies, consistent with the behavior shown schematically in Fig. \ref{orbit}.
+For both nutational and precessional modes, the polarization of all resonant modes matches that of the SOTs when the ellipticity of the drive is close to $1$ that is, when $1/r_{n}<J_{y}/J_{x}<r_{n}$ (nutation) or $1/r_{p}<J_{y}/J_{x}<r_{p}$ (precession).
+This corresponds to Region I in Figs.~\ref{polarization}(c) and \ref{polarization}(d).
+In this regime, both $\mathbf{m}_{1}$ and $\mathbf{m}_{2}$ rotate righthandedly about the $+z$ axis for positive resonant frequencies, and lefthandedly for negative frequencies, consistent with the behavior shown schematically in Fig. \ref{orbit}.

-When the ellipticity of the SOTs deviates more strongly from $1$, the polarization behavior becomes sublattice-dependent [Region II in Figs. \ref{polarization}(c) and \ref{polarization}(d)].
-Specifically, for nutational modes in Region II ($J_y/J_x < 1/r_n$ or $J_y/J_x > r_n$), $\mathbf{m}_1$ rotates lefthandedly while $\mathbf{m}_2$ maintains righthanded rotation at positive frequency.
-For precessional modes in Region II ($J_y/J_x < 1/r_p$ or $J_y/J_x > r_p$), the handedness is reversed: $\mathbf{m}_1$ rotates righthandedly, while $\mathbf{m}_2$ rotates lefthandedly for positive frequency.
+When the ellipticity of the SOTs deviates more strongly from $1$, the polarization behavior becomes sublattice dependent {[}Region II in Figs. \ref{polarization}(c) and \ref{polarization}(d){]}.
+Specifically, for nutational modes in Region II ($J_{y}/J_{x}<1/r_{n}$ or $J_{y}/J_{x}>r_{n}$), $\mathbf{m}_{1}$ rotates lefthandedly while $\mathbf{m}_{2}$ maintains righthanded rotation at positive frequency.
+For precessional modes in Region II ($J_{y}/J_{x}<1/r_{p}$ or $J_{y}/J_{x}>r_{p}$), the handedness is reversed: $\mathbf{m}_{1}$ rotates righthandedly, while $\mathbf{m}_{2}$ rotates lefthandedly for positive frequency.
+We emphasize that the boundaries of the polarization regions depend sensitively on the inertial relaxation time $\eta$, enabling its experimental determination.
+By tuning the ratio of two orthogonally applied currents and measuring the resulting mode polarizations, $\eta$ can be extracted by fitting the data with Eqs.~(\foreignlanguage{american}{\ref{en}-\ref{rnp}).}

-A comparison between the corresponding panels for positive and negative frequencies in Fig. \ref{orbit} reveals that flipping the sign of the frequency is equivalent to exchanging $\mathbf{m}_1 \leftrightarrow \mathbf{m}_2$ and simultaneously reversing the rotational sense.
-This indicates a symmetry of the resonant modes under the combined transformation: sublattice exchange $1 \leftrightarrow 2$ and frequency inversion $\omega \leftrightarrow -\omega$.
+\selectlanguage{american} From Figs. \foreignlanguage{english}{\ref{polarization}(c) and \ref{polarization}(d)} we infer that Region~I of the nutational mode is much smaller than that of the precessional mode because $r_{n}\ll r_{p}$.
+This is consistent with Eq.~\eqref{rnp}, which for $\omega_{K}/\omega_{E}\ll1$ gives

+For typical AFM parameters with $\omega_{K}\ll\omega_{E}$, it follows that $r_{n}\ll r_{p}$.
+Consequently, the handedness of the nutational mode reverses at a much smaller current difference than that of the precessional mode.